 Developed by Aon and The Wharton School of the University of Pennsylvania, the Aon Risk Maturity Index was introduced in 2011 as a tool to assist senior finance, risk and legal professionals in identifying and addressing critical areas of concern in their risk management programs.
 For the MAPI collaboration project, Aon analysts examined the responses from 56 MAPI members who participated in the Risk Maturity Index.
 Throughout this report, this aggregate data is referred to as the "MAPI cohort".
 Aon analysts have examined the MAPI cohort in conjunction with Aon's proprietary Risk Maturity Index database to develop this body of research.

-Global Economy, Growth & Innovation, Strategic Planning, Operations
+Finance, Global Economy, Growth & Innovation, Strategic Planning, Operations

 Fully digitizing physical industries such as manufacturing and agriculture has proven much more challenging than in the entertainment and financial industries, where data can be reduced to bits and bytes.
 A combination of innovative distribution, digitized production, and new manufacturing platforms—aka the “Internet of Goods”—will allow the creation of new business models for manufacturing capable of expanding the market and changing the geography of production.
 Our latest report gives a new perspective on the digital future for manufacturers.